-The late decision to extend furlough to March 2021 (and subsequently to end April 2021), means some redundancies implemented at the end of October 2020 may have been unnecessary or could have been postponed.
+The late decision to extend furlough to September 2021 means some redundancies implemented may have been unnecessary or could have been postponed.
 Employees on the payroll on 23 September 2020 who were then redundant or stopped working for the employer can be re-employed and furloughed.
 This includes employees on fixed-term contracts who can also be re-employed and claimed for.
 Employers do not have to re-hire employees but there is at least a moral obligation to consider this.
 The cost for employers is the employer NICs and pension contributions.
 An agreement would be needed regarding any redundancy payments already made.

 Redundancy due to insolvencies